POSITION TITLE: Lead Orientation Director

 SOCIAL MEDIA TEASER: “Help new Lions join the Pride!”

-EMPLOYMENT TERM: SUMMER POSITIONS: Late March 2022 – September 2022 (Start Date Negotiable) and SUMMER
+EMPLOYMENT TERM: WINTER & SUMMER POSITION: February 2023 – September 2023 (Start Date Negotiable) and SUMMER

 LOCATION: The position is intended to work on-campus and those interested should only apply if they can be present on the Keele campus during designated work hours.
 In the event the university decides to pivot to a remote work environment again, SCLD will determine how to best utilize staff to continue to run operations.